DistributedProofreaders/guiguts-py/README.md

 Python needs to be version 3.11 or above, and GG has been tested in versions up to 3.13.

+1. Install python, pip3, and Tk:
-1. `apt-get update`
+    a. `apt-get update`
-2. `apt-get install -y python3 python3-pip python3-tk idle-python3.12`
+    b. `apt-get install -y python3 python3-pip python3-tk idle-python3.12`

-3. Type `pip3 install guiguts` (or `pip3 install guiguts --upgrade` to upgrade from a previous version of GG2).
+2. Type `pip3 install guiguts` (or `pip3 install guiguts --upgrade` to upgrade from a previous version of GG2).

-4. Type `guiguts` to run GG2.
+3. Type `guiguts` to run GG2.

-5. If the above does not work, then
+4. If the above does not work, then
     a.
 Install pipx: `apt-get install -y python3-pipx`
     b.
 Type `pipx install guiguts`
        (or `pipx install guiguts --upgrade`